emilywade/fifth-taste/README.md

 ```
 • Set DEBUG = False again.
 • Committed and pushed changes to GitHub.
-• Back in Heroku:
-	• In Settings > Config Vars, added a new key:
+• In heroku - In Settings > Config Vars, added a new key:
 		○ DATABASE_URL with the value from your PostgreSQL host.
-	• If Heroku added a Postgres database by default, went to Resources and deleted it.
 • Deployed branch again via the Deploy tab.
 • Opened the app to verify that it was connected to the live database.